web-atoms/samples/docs/general/binding.md

         value="^[viewModel.search]"/>
 ```

-In above example, search property in viewmodel is set everytime a key is pressed.
+In above example, search property in `viewModel` is set every time a key is pressed.

 You can bind properties of AtomControl derived control.
 HTML